bartificer/programming-by-stealth/docs/pbs24.md

 `jsdoc myFile.js`

-This will build a documentation website describing `myFile.js`, and place all the HTML files etc. into a folder named `out` in the current directory.
-You can specify as many input files as you like, and JSDoc will build a single unified documentation site describing them all.
+This will build a documentation website describing `myFile.js` and place all the HTML files etc. into a folder named `out` in the current directory.
+You can specify as many input files as you like.
+JSDoc will build a single unified documentation site describing them all.

 We can get more control over the generated document by creating a config file.
-The config file should be in JSON format, and can be passed to the command with the `-c` flag.
+The config file should be in JSON format, that can be passed to the command line with the `-c` flag.
 You’ll find a copy of the config I’ll be using in the ZIP file as `jsdoc.conf.json`:

 ```javascript
 {